arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-A state funeral for <strong>Elizabeth II</strong> and procession led by <strong>Charles III</strong> marked the end of ten days of [national mourning](https://te.arielherself.xyz/queen-elizabeth).
-Around 500 foreign dignitaries, including <strong>Joe Biden</strong> and <strong>Emmanuel Macron</strong>, attended the service in Westminster Abbey.
-The queen’s coffin was transported to Windsor Castle, where a second funeral service will be held on Monday afternoon.
-This evening the queen will be buried in a private ceremony.
+Public funeral events for<strong> Elizabeth II </strong>concluded with a service at Windsor Castle, where [the queen](https://te.arielherself.xyz/obituary/2022/09/08/elizabeth-ii-never-laid-down-the-heavy-weight-of-the-crown) will later be buried in a private ceremony.
+A state funeral took place on Monday morning at Westminster Abbey, attended by Joe Biden, Emmanuel Macron and around 500 other foreign dignitaries.
+The ceremonies, which drew large crowds of mourners, mark the end of ten days of [national mourning](https://te.arielherself.xyz/queen-elizabeth).

 A <strong>Russian missile </strong>struck a Ukrainian nuclear plant on Monday, landing around 300m away from the reactors, according to Ukrainian authorities.
 The head of Energoatom, the national nuclear energy firm, described the attack on Pivdennoukrainsk station in the country’s southern Mykolaiv region as “[nuclear terrorism](https://te.arielherself.xyz/the-economist-explains/2022/09/14/do-russias-military-setbacks-increase-the-risk-of-nuclear-conflict)”.
 Separately, the Kremlin <strong>denied </strong>having committed war crimes in the eastern Kharkiv region, where a [Ukrainian counter-offensive](https://te.arielherself.xyz/europe/2022/09/15/a-stunning-counter-offensive-by-ukraines-armed-forces) has uncovered mass graves with bodies carrying evidence of torture.